-However, I do not think that the existence of a metalanguage with its concept of truth means that the analysis conducted here is incomplete.
-Such a view arises from mixing various aspects of the concept of truth.
-The aim of this analysis is the logical concept of truth described on the page 12.
-It differs, for example, from the aspect of the concept of truth that is most important to us - truth that discriminates what is and what is not in the world that a language speaks of.
-This aspect of truth belongs to the external semantics of the language, its connection with the world, while this logical aspect of the concept of truth belongs to the internal semantics of the language.
+I do not think that the existence of a metalanguage with its concept of truth means that the analysis conducted here is incomplete.
+As already discussed, such a view arises from mixing various aspects of the concept of truth.
+The aim of this analysis is the logical concept of truth described on the page 11.
+It differs from the aspect of the concept of truth that is most important to us-truth that discriminates what is and what is not in the world that a language speaks of.
+The latter aspect of truth belongs to the external semantics of the language, its connection with the world, while this logical aspect of the concept of truth belongs to the internal semantics of the language.
 The critique of resorting to a metalanguage cannot be applied to the logical concept of truth because the truth values we associate with sentences of the metalanguage do not fall under the logical concept of truth.
-Specially, the concept of truth in the final semantics is not a logical concept of truth.
+In particular, the concept of truth in the final semantics is not a logical concept of truth.
 It is equal to the concept of truth in other sciences.
-Just as, for example, a language describes car engines, here the final semantics describes the truth predicate of the primary semantics.
-Of course, as in the languages of mechanical engineering, the question of the truth of sentences in the final semantics can be discussed in an appropriate metalanguage.
-But this is a different type of problem than the problem of paradoxical sentences.
+Of course, as in the languages of mechanical engineering, the question of the truth of sentences in the final semantics can be discussed in an appropriate metalanguage (and I've been doing it all along in these considerations).
+But this is a different type of problem than the problem of paradoxical sentences.17